BjornvdLaan/pythoncourse/README.md

 ## Programme
 Morning:
-- Introduction to programming in Python (robot)
+- Introduction to programming in Python
+  - Presentation about what Python is
+  - Live-coding demo (run a programme, comments, functions, indentation, for loops, if/elif/else statements, while loops)
+  - Hands-on robot programming
 - Explanation of Python use-cases within ING (Remco, Wouter, ...)

 Lunch